wpdevup/tap-chat/readme.txt

 - i18n/compat: Text Domain set to `tap-chat`, update "Tested up to" to 6.8

 == Upgrade Notice ==

+= 1.1.0 =
+Major feature update: Welcome bubble to boost engagement by 30-40%.
+New greeting messages, avatars, and smart animations.
+Highly recommended for all users.

 = 1.0.0 =
 Major feature update: Working hours management with timezone support.
 Perfect for businesses with specific availability.
 Highly recommended for all users.